 Let’s cover what you will need to open a PO Box online and in person below.

-• To get a PO Box online Go to PO Boxes Online.
+1. To get a PO Box online, head to PO Boxes Online.

-• Bring two form of ID and Form 1583 with you to the post office where your postal box is located.
+3. Bring two forms of ID and Form 1583 with you to the post office where your postal box is located.

-• Go to the post office where you want your PO Box located.
-Save yourself a trip and go online first to check if the size of the PO Box you want is available.
+2. Go to the post office where you want your PO Box located.
+Save yourself a trip by checking to see if the size of the PO Box you want is available online first.

 Once you have your PO Box, the next step is to redirect your mail and packages to this new PO Box.
 You can either fill out a Change of Address Form online or pick one up at any post office.
 Fill it out and submit it.
 Your mail will then be forwarded to your new address for up to 1 year for First Class Mail.